-Each subject studied in the SACE has performance standards, which describe five levels of achievement that are reported with the grades A to E at the completion of the subject.
+Each subject studied in the SACE is assessed against performance standards, which describe five levels of achievement that are reported with the grades A to E at the completion of the subject.
 The school-based assessments and the external assessment will be marked with reference to the performance standards.

 UNIVERSITY AND TAFE ENTRY

 Students who complete the SACE are eligible for university entry, provided they meet certain requirements.
 (Details are outlined in the University Pathway section).
-Full details of university and TAFE entry requirements for 2017 onwards will be included in the Tertiary Entrance Booklet 2018, 2019, 2020, to be published in July 2017 by the South Australian Tertiary Admissions Centre.
+Full details of university and TAFE entry requirements are published in the Tertiary Entrance Booklet by the South Australian Tertiary Admissions Centre.
 Go to the SATAC website for more information www.satac.edu.au.

-TAFE SA courses offered through SATAC have Course Entry Requirements (CAR) which all applicants must meet in order to be eligible for selection.
-CAR differ according to the level of the TAFE SA course.
+TAFE SA courses offered through SATAC have Course Entry Requirements which all applicants must meet in order to be eligible for selection.
+Course Entry Requirements differ according to the level of the TAFE SA course.
 TAFE also considers a variety of other qualifications in its entry and selection processes.
 You can find specific admission criteria within each award course.